chairfull/GodotOdysseyFramework/README.md

 ![Odyssey Framework](./addons/odyssey/icon_of.svg)

+It's easy to create a single game system, but Herculean to have all systems working together.
+This framework aims to make development of imersive story based games easier by creating all those basic integrated systems.
-Simplify development of FPS, RPG, ImSims.
+Ideally for FPS, RPG, & ImSims.

 Check [Todo](docs/TODO.md) for features.